Brian Walsh (television executive): Life and career

-Early career

-His career commenced in 1978 when, after graduating from the University of Technology in Sydney with a Bachelor of Communications degree, he worked for David Elfick's Palm Beach Pictures.

-He then joined 2SM as the station's promotions manager where he stayed for five years.
+Walsh then joined 2SM as the station's promotions manager where he stayed for five years.

-Ten
+Early career at Network 10 and Network Nine

 Walsh then moved into television commencing work at Network 10.

 As Network 10's publicity director, Walsh is credited with helping the evening soap Neighbours achieve success after it was axed by the Seven Network in 1985 due to poor viewership in Sydney, despite the show's solid ratings in Melbourne and Brisbane.

 In an attempt to overcome the show's poor performance in Sydney, Walsh helped create the successful "Nominate Your Neighbour" campaign in which Sydneysiders were invited to nominate fellow locals for their inspiring neighbourliness.
 The Melbourne-based Neighbours actors then flew to Sydney to deliver brand new television sets to the winners.
 The campaign was credited with helping the ratings in Sydney immediately increase.

 During his time at Network 10, Walsh is also credited with launching successful miniseries Vietnam, Bangkok Hilton and The Dirtwater Dynasty.

-He left Network 10 in June 1989.
+Walsh left Network 10 in June 1989.

-Nine

 In 1993, Walsh was hired by the Nine Network in an attempt to increase the ratings for their evening soap Paradise Beach.

-Foxtel
+Foxtel executive

 In 1995, Walsh was part of the foundation executive team at pay television company Foxtel when it was launched in Australia in 1995, appointed the company's executive director of television.

 He was vehemently opposed to Foxtel merging with Optus Vision and spoke against suggestions the two companies should merge, stating: "As long as I draw breath, there will never be a merger between Foxtel and Optus Vision.
 The only reason companies merge is when both parties have something to offer the other.
 Optus Vision has nothing to offer Foxtel Group.
 Optus Vision is losing the pay-TV race and I think this merger is wishful thinking on their part."

 In June 2022, Walsh was named as Foxtel's executive director of drama which entailed overseeing commissioned drama on both Binge and Foxtel.

 Walsh is credited with commissioning much of Foxtel's original content such as Love My Way, Slide, Satisfaction, Australia's Next Top Model, Tangle, Selling Houses Australia, Spirited, The Great Australian Bake Off, The Real Housewives of Melbourne, Gogglebox Australia, A Place to Call Home, Secret City, Wentworth, Upright, Deadline Gallipoli, The Kettering Incident, The End, Love Me, Colin From Accounts and The Twelve.

 In 2015, his work at Foxtel was recognised when he received the Industry Contribution Award at the Australian Subscription Television and Radio Association's ASTRA Awards - a one off award which was presented as part of the 20th anniversary of subscription television in Australia.

+Walsh's last two commissioned series for Foxtel were Strife, and High Country.